-Barrel distortion correction (BDC) $\cup$ : Turn on to get a straighter image if it suffers from barrel distortion.
+Barrel distortion correction (BDC) : Turn on to get a straighter image if it suffers from barrel distortion.
 Barrel distortion is a lens effect that makes the image appear curved and bent outwards.
 The condition is seen more clearly when the image is zoomed out.

-Crop U: Use the slider to adjust the correction level.
+Crop: Use the slider to adjust the correction level.
 A lower level means that the image width is kept at the expense of image height and resolution.
 A higher level means that image height and resolution are kept at the expense of image width.

-Remove distortion U: Use the slider to adjust the correction level.
+Remove distortion : Use the slider to adjust the correction level.
 Pucker means that the image width is kept at the expense of image height and resolution.
 Bloat means that image height and resolution are kept at the expense of image width.

-Electronic image stabilization (EIS) $\mathbf{U}$ : Turn on to get a smoother and steadier image with less blur.
-We recommend you to use EIS in environments where the device is mounted in an exposed location and subject to vibrations due to, for example, wind or passing traffic.
+Image stabilization: Turn on to get a smoother and steadier image with less blur.
+We recommend that you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due to, for example, wind or passing traffic.

-Focal length $\mathbf{U}$ : Use the slider to adjust the focal length.
+Focal length : Use the slider to adjust the focal length.
 A higher value leads to higher magnification and a narrower angle of view, while a lower value leads to a lower magnification and a wider angle of view.

-Stabilizer margin $\mathbf{V}$ : Use the slider to adjust the size of the stabilizer margin, which determines the level of vibration to stabilize.
+Stabilizer margin: Use the slider to adjust the size of the stabilizer margin, which determines the level of vibration to stabilize.
 If the product is mounted in an environment with a lot of vibration, move the slider towards Max.
 As a result, a smaller scene is captured.
 If the environment has less vibration, move the slider towards Min.